 Multiple Bank Accounts

 Many individuals have more than one bank account linked to their Aadhaar.
 While this is allowed, it can sometimes cause confusion during an AePS transaction.
-When you initiate a transaction, the system usually tries to access the “primary” or “last linked” account.
+When you initiate a transaction, the system usually attempts to access the “primary” or “last linked” account.

 What to do: